annotation/text-fabric/docs/About/Install.md

 For some corpora there is a TF app, which takes care of downloading and updating that data.

-[Corpora](#corpora) tells you how to install and update a TF app and get the corpus data.
+`tf.about.corpora` tells you how to install and update a TF app and get the corpus data.

 ## Jupyter notebook